 The CTIA standard is used on the Apple lightning adapter, and for iPhones and iPads with TRRS jacks.
 Some smartphones, laptops, TVs and other devices may use the OMTP wiring standard.
-Unless you’re using an Apple device, you’ll have to research which wiring standard your device uses for its audio connector when purchasing a cables.
+Unless you’re using an Apple device, you’ll have to research which wiring standard your device uses for its audio connector when purchasing cables.

 Unfortunately, combining a lightning adapter and headphone mic splitter isn’t a one-size-fits-all solution.

 It’s important to note that incoming audio signals must be at mic-level for this set up to work￼.
 If your mixer has an output control, simply turn down the output gain so that it doesn’t overload the mic input.
-Also note that all incoming signals will be monophonic only, not stereo.
+Also note that all incoming signals will be in mono only, not stereo.
 This suits voice recording well, but not for music or some instruments.
 Likewise, the mic input doesn’t have enough gain to drive a microphone, nor does it provide the +48V phantom power required to power a condenser mic.
 You’ll need an external mic preamplifier with a line output (preferably 3.5mm to connect to the mic splitter).

 If you plan to record line-level signals on a consistent basis, try using a line-level to mic level-attenuator in place of the splitter.
 These reduce the signal level of line level sources to match the input level of the iPhone.
 It’s worth noting that these attenuators are more expensive, costing about $20 on Amazon, not including￼ the $8 Apple lightning audio adapter.
-That said, it’s ￼still cheaper than using a dedicated interface or purchasing a dedicated recorder.
+That said, it’s ￼still less expensive than using a dedicated interface or purchasing a dedicated audio recorder.